 In the 19th century London, a young girl falls for a famous womanizing criminal and they decide to get married.
 Her family strongly disapproves so her father "the king of thieves" gets the gangster arrested.

 The story of Eddie, a small town ex con, who discovers he has talent for selling anything and everything.
 Eddie sees a way to rise above the low life by setting up on his own; what he ...
 See full summary »

 It is 90 AD, and the Roman Empire is being run by the Emperor Domitian, who has declared himself to be God and ruler over heaven and earth.
 The Christians, who do not recognize his divinity...
 See full summary »

 Out in the wilds, an aged man tells his grandchildren a tale of his own youth.
 After his mother dies, his usually-absent father, whom he barely knows, takes him into these same wilds to hunt for a grizzly.
 They find a mother bear with two cubs.
 The hunters capture the cubs, but the grizzly captures the lad.
-Somehow, boy and bear bond and trek across the forest with dad and an Indian friend on their trail.
+Somehow, boy and bear bond and trek across the forest with dad and a First Nations friend on their trail.
 After a while, the boy figures out where he and his new mother are going: toward her cubs.
 Rifles, dogs, hunters, bear, cubs, father, and son are headed for a rendezvous.
 Written by

 Was this review helpful to you?